+José Manautou

+Professor and Department Head

+Research Focus: Identification and characterization of novel genetic determinants of susceptibility to chemical hepatotoxicity, regulation of liver transporters, and chemical models of hepatoprotection.

+Theodore Rasmussen Associate Professor

+Research Focus: Personalized medicine, stem cell research, and epigenetics as related to cholesterol dysfunction, birth defects, and reproductive biology.

+Gregory C. Sartor Assistant Professor

 Research Focus: Animal models of drug addiction; epigenetics, cell type-specific analysis, and drug discovery.

 Xiaobo Zhong

+Professor

 Research Focus: Mechanistic roles of long non-coding RNAs in postnatal liver maturation, alteration of drug metabolism in adults by drug exposure at early life, interindividual variations on drug metabolism and personalized medicine.

-Join our World-Renowned Team
+Join Our World-Renowned Team

-ocated at our main campus in Storrs, the School of Pharmacy features state-of-the art labs, easy access to New York, Boston, Hartford, and Providence, and robust interdisciplinary collaboration.
-Ranked among the top twenty-five public research universities in the nation, UConn is dedicated to human health and scientific research.
-Our Innovation Partnership Building at Tech Park houses business partners from around the globe who partner with our faculty to conduct innovative, crossdisciplinary research in fields ranging from manufacturing to biomedical engineering to cybersecurity.
-At nearby Farmington, our UConn Health campus, also home to Jackson Laboratories, is an integrated academic medical center that is entering an era of unprecedented growth in all three areas of its mission: academics, research, and clinical care.
+ocated at our main campus in Storrs, the School of Pharmacy features state-of-the art labs; easy access to New York, Boston, Hartford, and Providence; and robust interdisciplinary collaboration.
+Ranked among the top 25 public universities in the nation, UConn is dedicated to human health and scientific research.
+Our Innovation Partnership Building at UConn Tech Park houses business partners from around the globe who partner with our faculty to conduct innovative, crossdisciplinary research in fields ranging from manufacturing to biomedical engineering to cybersecurity.
+At our UConn Health campus in nearby Farmington, which is also home to The Jackson Laboratory for Genomic

+Medicine, is an integrated academic medical center that is entering an era of unprecedented growth in all three areas of its mission: academics, research, and clinical care.
+Application Portals: